- FAFSA– use tax information from two years prior

 4. Work Study – Students with financial need work to help pay for education expenses.

 Pekin Community High School will be offering 2 programs that could benefit you and your parents when dealing with the financial aid process.
-Your parents will receive an invitation through the mail – please check the Guidance Office Important Dates Webpage for the official dates for these meetings.
+Your parents will receive an invitation through the mail – please check the Counseling Office Calendar for the official dates for these meetings.

 Because most financial aid is based on need, it is necessary to have an objective way to determine how much a family can afford to pay.
 The FAFSA (Free Application for Federal Student Aid) is the federal form that’s used to determine this amount.
-The FAFSA asks for information on income, assets, etc. This information is then applied to a formula, adn teh amount a family should be able to afford (their Estimated Family Contribution or EFC) is electronically calculated.
-You need to get a PIN and begin working on the FAFSA as soon after January 1 as possible (you need to complete your tax returns first).
+The FAFSA asks for information on income, assets, etc. This information is then applied to a formula, and the amount a family should be able to afford (their Estimated Family Contribution or EFC) is electronically calculated.
+You need to get a PIN to begin working on the FAFSA .
 Financial aid is generally awarded on a “first come, first serve” basis, so get your FAFSA in early.
 One to four weeks after you’ve submitted your FAFSA, you will receive a copy of your Student Aid Report (SAR).
 You will get a SAR, faster if your file electronically.
 Colleges will use the information from your SAR to determine your child’s eligibility for financial aid.

 Financial Aid Links